-Type the name of instance or instances you want to register in the SQL Server Instance box.
+- 1. Type the name of instance or instances you want to register in the SQL Server Instance box.
 Use a semicolon to separate multiple instances.
-Check Cloud Instance if you want to search for Cloudbased instances.
+Check Cloud Instance if you want to search for Cloud-based instances. - (i) When you select instances on the Discovered or Ignored Instances views, the wizard already adds them to this box.

-Use the Browse button to access a list of discovered instances that are not yet registered with SQL
+Use the Browse button to access a list of discovered instances that are not yet registered with SQL Inventory